darkrelics/eidolon-engine/documentation/inventory-complexity-analysis.md

 ## Conclusion

-The inventory system's complexity **requires relational data management capabilities** that SharedPreferences fundamentally cannot provide.
+The planned advanced inventory features require relational data management capabilities that SharedPreferences fundamentally cannot provide.

 The container hierarchies, equipment relationships, and item state management create a web of data dependencies that need: